Foreign policy of the Biden administration: Colombia

-Later he had a meeting with the former Speaker of the United States House of Representatives, Nancy Pelosi, where he reiterated the need for United States support for the agrarian reform proposed by the administration.
+Later, he had a meeting with former U.S. House Speaker Nancy Pelosi, where he reiterated the need for United States support for the agrarian reform proposed by the administration.

 Central America

 Nicaragua

-The Biden administration has continued the American policy of support for Nicaraguan civil society groups, human rights, and free elections against a government accused of human rights violations, political suppression, and corruption.
-An extremely controversial attempt by longtime Nicaraguan Sandinista President Daniel Ortega to cut social benefits led to widespread protests and a crackdown against opposition politicians, protesters, and press condemned by an Inter-American Commission on Human Rights task force and the Organization of American States as involving crimes against humanity and violations of human rights.
+The Biden administration continued American support for Nicaraguan civil society groups, human rights, and free elections against the government, the latter of which were accused of human rights violations, political suppression, and corruption.
+An attempt by Nicaraguan president Daniel Ortega to cut social benefits in 2018 led to widespread protests and a crackdown on opposition politicians, protesters, and press.

-The administration has expressed "[deep] concern about the escalating crackdown" and called for Ortega to reverse course.
-In a June 22, 2021 United Nations Human Rights Council meeting, the United States joined 58 other countries to call for the release of jailed presidential candidates and dissidents and rehabilitation of Nicaraguan democracy.
-On July 12, 2021, the State Department imposed visa restrictions on 100 Nicaraguan legislature and judiciary accused of enabling "attacks on democracy and human rights" by Ortega and Murillo, Ortega's wife and Vice President.
+The administration expressed "[deep] concern about the escalating crackdown" and called for Ortega to reverse course.
+In a June 22, 2021 United Nations Human Rights Council meeting, the United States joined 58 other countries to call for the release of jailed presidential candidates and dissidents and the rehabilitation of Nicaraguan democracy.
+On July 12, 2021, the State Department imposed visa restrictions on 100 members of the Nicaraguan legislature and judiciary accused of enabling "attacks on democracy and human rights" by Ortega and Murillo, Ortega's wife and vice president.
 Biden's FY2022 budget request included $15 million of aid for Nicaragua, all of which will be directed towards democracy and rights programs.
-On August 6, 2021, the State Department placed visa restrictions on 50 immediate family members of Nicaraguan officials accused of benefiting from Ortega's regime; this came amidst an upcoming November 2021 election in which many opposition candidates have been arrested or barred from running.
+On August 6, 2021, the State Department placed visa restrictions on 50 immediate family members of Nicaraguan officials accused of benefiting from Ortega's regime; this came amidst an upcoming November 2021 election in which many opposition candidates had been arrested or barred from running.

-Several bills proposed by the 117th Congress concern U.S. relations with Nicaragua, particularly with regards to Nicaraguan democracy and respect for human rights.